-A. The family's annual income must not exceed the Low income limits, based on family size.
+A. The family's annual income must not exceed the Very Low income limits, based on family size.

-Family size must currently count all persons living in the unit, including foster children and foster adults and excluding Live-in Aides and guests; however, effective January 1, 2025, and thereafter, foster children and foster adults will have their income excluded from the calculation of gross annual household income under HUD's HOTMA Final Rule.
-Foster children and foster adults will continue to count toward unit size standards.
+Family size must count all persons living in the unit, including foster children and foster adults and excluding Live-in Aides and guests.
 Income eligibility must be determined prior to approving applicants for tenancy.